MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/analysis/parallelization.rst

 Parallel analysis
 =================

-Starting v.2.8.0, MDAnalysis has introduced process-based parallelization for virtually all analysis classes.
-This page will briefly explain what has changed in the :class:`MDanalysis.analysis.base.AnalysisBase` protocol, how it affects users and developers, when you should use parallelization (almost always!), and when you can abstain from doing so (rarely).
+Starting from v2.8.0, MDAnalysis has introduced process-based parallelization for virtually all analysis classes.
+This page will briefly explain what has changed in the :class:`MDanalysis.analysis.base.AnalysisBase` protocol, how it affects users and developers, when you should use parallelization (almost always!), and when you should abstain from doing so (rarely).

-All this work was done within Google Summer of Code summer project by @marinegor and MDAnalysis core developers team.
+All this work was done as part of Google Summer of Code 2023 by @marinegor and MDAnalysis GSoC mentors.

 How to use parallelization